metrorailings/OwlBlog/content/posts/week-16-insights.md

 ## Dolphins @ Raiders

 Andrew Van Ginkel is a gamer for the Dolphins.
 Might be the best pass rusher on the team.

+Might be better off putting the game on Gaskin's shoulders instead of Tua's soft hands.
+Gaskin has easily been the best offensive players for the Dolphins.
+Tua cannot really play drop-back football.